sebhildebrandt/dockerstats/README.md

 ## Quick Start

 Collection of a few functions to retrieve detailed docker statistics.
+With this package you easily can retrieve

+- list of active/all docker containers
+- statistics for a specific container (mem, cpu, network and blockIO stats)
+- information of all processes of a specific active docker container (pids, state, cpu-time, user...)

+Super simple to use with callback functions or promise style.

 ### Installation